 This also began the work of hauling the trailer and car to various C.A.R.B. functions (Ride for Victory, C.A.R.B.
 Nights, etc.) and the local tracks, I-35 Speedway and Lakeside Speedway almost every weekend and Central Missouri Speedway one weekend.
 Normally this was hauled by Mike and Kyle Johnson or Diana and I, the trip to Central Missouri Speedway the Darlings’ pulled the trailer while Terry and Vicky Wantland, using my truck, pulled the Hall of Fame trailer.
 Tickets were sold by numerous Board of Directors, by workers at the track, and the number one seller was Mike Johnson himself.

 All this work netted the club $4,000 towards the museum.
 It was a start, a very good start, but jealousy, miscommunication, and rumor mongers turned a successful start to money collecting for the museum into a negative.
 A lot of work was put toward this event and yet those who did very little stirred the pot, complained about the $4,000 being a measly sum to profit.
 This could have easily been the start of the split.
 Maybe the museum was the start of the split because as we go through the next few years we will see the bickering the arguing the lack of teamwork from those in the racing community over this very subject the museum.
-What should have occurred is everyone be happy with the results, the winner Teri Wells was excited to win the El Camino.
+What should have occurred is everyone be happy with the results, the winner Teri Wells was excited to win the El Camino which just need it a few repairs and parts from billige bildeler.
 The club was $4,000 wealthier towards the museum.

 Other events during these years include further deterioration of our sport.
 People were upset that the Lakeside Speedway point fund was going to be non-existent at the end of the year, yet when all was said and done, Marc Olson did come through with a point fund!